-^{2/ 22} CFR 7.5(c) provides that upon written request of the Board the Department shall transmit to the Board within 45 days the record on which the Department's decision in the case was based.
+2/22 CFR 7.5(c) provides that upon written request of the Board the Department shall transmit to the Board within 45 days the record on which the Department's decision in the case was based.

-constructively, the Department has not carried its burden of proving by a preponderance of the evidence that appellant intended to relinquish her United States citizenship.
-Accordingly, we reverse the Department's holding that appellant expatriated herself.
+constructively, the Department has not carried its burden c proving by a preponderance of the evidence that appellan intended to relinquish her United States citizenship Accordingly, we reverse the Department's holding that appellan expatriated herself.

-An officer of the United States Embassy at Tel Aviv executed a certificate of loss of nationality in appellant's name on August 27, 1986, in compliance with the provisions of section 358 of the Immigration and Nationality Act.
-3/ The officer certified that appellant acquired United States nationality by virtue of birth at that she resided in the United States from birth to 1976; that she made a formal renunciation of United States nationality at Tel Aviv on August 27, 1986; and thereby expatriated herself under the provisions of section 349(a)(5) of the Immigration and
+An officer of the United States Embassy at executed a certificate of loss of nationality in appellant': name on August 27, 1986, in compliance with the provisions of section 358 of the Immigration and Nationality $\frac{3}{2}$ The officer certified that appella that she resided in the United States from birth to 1976; that she made a formal renunciation of United States nationality at Tel Aviv on August 27, 1986; and thereby expatriated herself under the provisions of section 349(a)(5) of the Immigration and

-^{2/} Cont'd.
+2/ Cont'd.